spaceandtimelabs/blitzar-rs/README.md

 - `blitzar_grumpkin_benchmarks`
 - `packed_msm_benchmarks`

+Additionally [Jaeger tracing](https://www.jaegertracing.io/) is supported.
+For more information on how to run the benchmarks, see the [/benches/jaeger_benches.rs](benches/jaeger_benches.rs) file.

 ## Development Process

 The main branch is regularly built and tested, being the only source of truth.
 [Tags](https://github.com/spaceandtimelabs/blitzar-rs/tags) are created regularly from automated semantic release executions.